yijunx/lightweight-graphrag/README.md

 however such data model will have to change based on the business use.
 The person label for linkedin will be different compared to the person label for literature.

+### pipeline

+* chunk
+* from chunk get entities and relation
+* for entity and relation
+    * create id
+    * this id is used for postgres, to store the descriptions
+* embeding the chunks for rag (raw_text_colletion)

+* cronjobs:
+    * postgres
+    * node resolution

+### answer question

+* who are the main characters:
+    * forms the cypher of getting 10 most connected PERSON nodes
+    * use the cypher to

+* who is closely related to xxx

+* what is xxxxx

+* who does xxx love?
+    * forms the cypher of most connected nodes
+    * list out the persons and the relation ids
+    * from relation ids, get the context from postgres
+    * the rag